Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 Tap the tempo gauge to open Tempo Controls, and use the slider or stepper buttons to adjust the reps.

-In Increasing mode: Use the ◀ and ▶ buttons to jump to the previous or next tempo in your defined range.
+In Increasing and Up-Down modes: Use the ◀ and ▶ buttons to jump to the previous or next tempo in your defined range.

-While playing a score, tap ★ in the top toolbar.
+While practicing a library score, tap ★ at the bottom-right of the player, next to the clipboard button.
 A filled star means the score is favorited, an outlined star means it is not.

 You can also favorite from a Library collection: long-press a score (or right-click on Mac) and tap Favorite.